The University of Wisconsin-Milwaukee requires all first-time freshmen to live in University Housing residence halls, where availability allows.

 If you have accepted admission to another University and are withdrawing from UWM, please update University Housing on your status.

 We recognize each student has a different and unique financial situation.
 Based on this, our team works closely with the Financial Aid Office to ensure we’re considering the whole picture of the student’s potential ability to live successfully in University Housing.
-The form submitted for a financial appeal should be filled out completely and offer as detailed of an explanation as possible – this will allow for us to get a clear picture of your request.
-Please submit any documentation that you feel supports the student’s exemption request.
+You must have completed your FAFSA to make this request and the review of your request may take significant additional time.

 Quite simply, it is true.
 Looking at the most recent data here at UWM, students in University Housing achieved “Satisfactory Performance” at a rate of 79.1%, while commuters were at a rate of 65.1%.
 In terms of GPA impact, a study performed at a state school in Indiana appeared in the Economics Bulletin^ and found that the effect was between .19 and .97 GPA points.